 When it comes to recurring tasks, you can keep things super simple by creating a Recurring Tasks list and checking them off one by one as they’re completed.

 This is not an automated process, as you’d have to reset the list manually once the tasks are finished.
 The problem with setting up a recurring task in Notion is that you need to create a formula that will work, and to do that, you need to know how to write code.

 That might not be possible for the average Notion user, or perhaps they just don’t want to invest their time in discovering and then writing out the formula.
 The good news is that other users who’ve had the same problem in the past have created recurring task templates you can use.

 You can search the internet for the recurring task template for Notion that fits your needs.
 There are many versions available.
 However, we’ll focus on one specific option and explain how to implement it.
 Here’s how it works:

 - Log into your Notion account using a web browser.

-- In another tab, go to this Notion template.
+- In another tab, go to the Ultimate Tasks For Notion template.